 Ernest T. Reeves, Captain, United States Army Retired:

-Nicknamed “ETR,” is a retired United States Army Communications Officer (Signal Corps, U.S. Army Pentagon) entrepreneur, and business owner.
+Nicknamed “ETR,” is a retired United States Army Communications Officer (Signal Corps, U.S. Army Pentagon) entrepreneur, and former business owner.

 Originally from Greenville North Carolina, he is a graduate of J.H.
 Rose, Sr. High School and the twelfth child of the late Alfred (a Professional Lawn Care Owner) and Lena Reeves (a Stay At Home Mom).
 As a little boy he became interested in politics partly as a result of his father’s outstanding longtime lawn care business relationship with Dr. John P. East (Professor, Politician) who became U.S. Senator John P. East (R-NC).
 As U.S. Senator, Dr. East (R-NC) continued his outstanding longtime business relationship with his father and in 1982 he was advised by Senator East’s Special Assistant (by phone) and later in person by Senator East (R-NC) about cadet training opportunities at the United States Military Academy Preparatory School, Fort Monmouth New Jersey and West Point Military Academy, New York.